-If you are considering an absolute divorce in Wake County, North Carolina, Attorney Jaime Williams can represent you during the process.
+If you are considering an absolute divorce in Wake County, North Carolina, Attorney David Schiller can represent you during the process.

 Obtaining an absolute divorce is a relatively simple process in North Carolina.
 An absolute divorce is a judicial decree that ends a marriage.
 The most common basis for divorce in North Carolina is a one-year separation, living under separate roofs.

 Either party may secure an absolute divorce based upon one year’s separation.
 Neither party can prevent the other party from seeking a divorce.
 North Carolina’s “no fault” divorce statute states: